18 Must-Have Negotiation Skills For Procurement Professionals

 Final Deal:

-The GPP guidelines laid out clear and simple criteria which public procurers procurement can follow to buy low-emission vehicles, as well as consider the use of vehicle fleets in the delivery of service contracts.
+The GPP guidelines laid out clear and simple criteria that public procurers procurement can follow to buy low-emission vehicles, as well as consider the use of vehicle fleets in the delivery of service contracts.
 It also includes the maximum energy consumption and technical specifications of the award criteria.

 The result of vehicle-related tenders in the Catalonia region has produced positive impacts on the environment.
 It is estimated that through its procurement strategy, it has produced energy savings of 2,120 Tons of Oil Equivalent (TOE) and a reduction of 7,166.7 tons of carbon emissions compared to benchmark levels.